logo

 • LCIA shareholder dispute involving Indian businessman

-Represented a prominent Indian businessman and his holding company in a shareholder dispute in a LCIA arbitration against its joint venture partner that is a market leader in fast-food chain industry.
+Representing a prominent Indian businessman and his holding company in a shareholder dispute in a LCIA arbitration against its joint venture partner that is a market leader in fast-food chain industry.

 • SIAC arbitration over benchmark indices joint venture (US financial firm)